 The district has not significantly modified its educational philosophy since 2001.
-During this fiscal year the district will complete a strategic planning process with the help of Battelle for Kids.
-This planning process will probably touch all facets of the following pages dealing with purpose and beliefs, mission, and goals.
+During this past fiscal year, the district completed a strategic planning process with the help of Battelle for Kids.
+This planning process touched all facets of the following pages dealing with purpose and beliefs, mission, and goals.